Skip to main content

 How long does it take to fix a road fault

-For the roads we are responsible for, we carry out regular safety inspections to find and repair serious problems.
+We regularly inspect the roads we are responsible for.
+Our inspections aim to find and fix serious problems.
 We also rely on members of the public to report issues to us.

-The information below details how significant a problem needs to be for us to action a repair and when the repair will happen for potholes, manhole and drainage covers, flooding, drainage, traffic signals, road markings and vegetation / tree problems.
-This is often dependent on the road type.
+The information below details how significant a problem needs to be for us to action a repair.
+It outlines when the repair will happen for potholes, manhole and drainage covers, flooding, drainage, traffic signals, road markings, vegetation/tree problems.
+This is often dependent on the road type

 It is not possible for works to be carried out everywhere at the same time.
-Our road hierarchy is based on the importance, location and actual usage of each road, not its classification as an A, B, C or unclassified road.
 We give greater priority to the roads that have the most traffic and where there is a greater chance of a defect causing a problem.

 Road type Road summary Description